 What effect does COVID-19 have on pregnant women?

-- Pregnant women don’t seem more likely to get this infection
+- Pregnant women are more likely to die from COVID-19 infection than non-pregnant women.

-If I am diagnosed with coronavirus during my pregnancy, what effect will it have on my baby?
+If I am diagnosed with COVID-19 during my pregnancy, what effect will it have on my baby?

 Can I pass coronavirus on to my baby?

 Should I be vaccinated against COVID-19 during pregnancy?